Henry Hardy Hogan Scrapbook

 Collection is open for research.
 Materials must be used on-site; advance notice suggested.
 Access to parts of this collection may be restricted under provisions of state or federal law.

-Album of clippings about Nevada including history of the Reno Civil War veterans, inequality of blacks and whites, a mining story, letter to the state legislature about the location of the Insane Asylum, and poems of and obituary of Hogan and others.
+Henry Hardy Hogan (1834-1902) was a Reno, Nevada doctor who settled in Nevada in 1864.
+The collection contains album of newspaper clippings about Nevada including history of the Reno Civil War veterans, inequality of blacks and whites, a mining story, letter to the state legislature about the location of the Insane Asylum, and poems of and obituary of Hogan and others.

 Immediate Source of Acquisition